camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/filters.md

 Filters are only applied to the REST API of the gateway, and do not affect any gRPC calls.

+For gRPC-related middleware please have read the [Gateway interceptors](interceptors.md) section of the docs.

 :::

 All communication from a client to a broker must first pass through a gateway.